CodeYourFuture/CYF-PD/content/blocks/general-weekly-availability/readme.md

   for your cohort must have been created and shared with everyone.
 If no one has done this yet, take the initiative and do it.

+  - Someone in your cohort needs to bookmark this spreadsheet on your cohort channel in Slack.
+  - Someone in your cohort also needs to do a brief post on Slack linking people to this spreadsheet.

   T﻿his is one file for the cohort, not one per person.
 introduction: >-